MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-write-queries.md

 ## Quick fix: Extract value into a variable

-To extract a value out into a variable:
+The quick fix feature can also be used to extract a value out into a variable:

 1. Select the value to extract.